Marcono1234/unsafe-address-sanitizer/README.md

 Jazzer itself internally uses `sun.misc.Unsafe`.
 If the Unsafe Sanitizer agent is installed at runtime it might therefore be necessary to disable sanitization of native memory by using `AgentSettings.withGlobalNativeMemorySanitizer(false)`.\
 If the Unsafe Sanitizer agent has been installed using `-javaagent` this might not be a problem.
-However, the sanitizer might nonetheless decrease the Jazzer performance.
+However, the sanitizer might nonetheless decrease the performance of Jazzer.
 So unless needed, it might be useful to disable native memory sanitization.

 Since [Jazzer version v0.25.0](https://github.com/CodeIntelligenceTesting/jazzer/releases/tag/v0.25.0) a built-in